pulse-net/sockapp/README.md

 # SockApp

-Simple flask web app to send files between two computers using socket.
+Simple flask web app to transfer files and messages between two computers using socket.
+Uses <a href="https://github.com/pulse-net/sockx.git">SockX</a> to transfer files and messages.

 ## Steps to run